Equivalence of residual entropy of hexagonal and cubic ices from tensor network methods

 With the tensor network representation of the transfer operator for $I_c$ and $I_h$ established, we proceed to investigate the properties of the transfer operator $\hat{M}$.
 Although it can be readily shown that $\hat{M}$ is non-Hermitian, an important but previously unexplored property is its \textit{normality}.
 Recall from linear algebra that a matrix $\hat{M}$ is said to be normal if

-Moreover, when $\hat{M}$ is normal, the eigenvalues of $\hat{M}\hat{M}^T$ are in one-to-one correspondence with the squared norms of the eigenvalues of $\hat{M}$.
+Moreover, if $\hat{M}$ is normal, the eigenvalues of $\hat{M}\hat{M}^T$ are in one-to-one correspondence with the squared norms of the eigenvalues of $ \hat{M}$.
 Since $\hat{M}$ is, by construction, also a non-negative matrix, the Perron-Frobenius theorem guarantees the existence of a real leading eigenvalue.
-Combining these two points yields
+Combining these two properties yields

 and consequently, $S_h = S_c$.